-The quantity of paint needed to cover a certain wall area is given by , where is expressed in liters and in square meters.
+The quantity of paint needed to cover a certain wall area is given by , where is expressed in litres and in square metres.
 The quantity of paint is thus proportional to the wall area.
 What is the unit rate of this proportional relationship?

 Recall that the unit rate is the multiplying constant in the general equation , which describes the proportional relationship between and , and is expressed in “unit for /unit for .”
 Here, we have .

 Hence, we see that the unit rate is 0.1; however, we need to find its unit.
 For this, we need to look at the units of and .
-The quantity of paint is expressed in liters and the area in square meters.
-Therefore, the unit of is liters per square meter.
+The quantity of paint is expressed in litres and the area in square metres.
+Therefore, the unit of is litres per square metre.

 Our answer is that the unit rate is 0.1 L/m2.